Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 It is possible to run a Duet 3 mainboard as an expansion board.
 This allows greater flexibility in machine design, with mainboards able to provide more stepper drivers and I/O. To do this:
 * The first mainboard (6HC, 6XD or Mini 5+) is set up as normal.
 * Additional 6HC, 6XD or Mini 5+ boards to be used as expansion boards have just a single command in the config.g files on their SD cards, which is [M954](/User_manual/Reference/Gcodes/M954).
 You use this with the A parameter to specify the CAN address for that board to use.
 Give each board a unique CAN address.
+* If you have a large system which needs to use a lower CAN bit rate, use a `M952 B0 Snnn` command prior to the M954 command to set that bit rate first.
+Future firmware versions may allow the bit rate to be specified in the M954 command.
 * To allow for firmware updates via DWC you need to put a special IAP file in the /firmware folder of each mainboard-as-expansion-board SD card:
     * Duet 3 Mainboard 6HC - *Duet3_CANiap32_MB6HC.bin*
     Duet 3 Mainboard 6XD - *Duet3_CANiap32_MB6XD.bin*